caveman2025/The-Modern-Neanderthal-Sensitivity-Theory/README.md

 ## **Conclusion**

-This expanded study aims to bridge gaps in understanding how Neanderthal DNA contributes to modern health conditions, offering insights into personalized medicine, dietary adaptation, and neurodivergent traits.
+This study aims to bridge gaps in understanding how Neanderthal DNA contributes to modern health conditions, offering insights into personalized medicine, dietary adaptation, and neurodivergent traits.
 Whether conducted through a research hospital or open-source tools, the findings could reshape our understanding of genetic diversity and its impact on health.

 &nbsp;